optimagic-dev/optimagic/docs/source/explanation/internal_optimizers.md

 ## Algorithms that parallelize

 Algorithms can evaluate the criterion function in parallel.
-To make such a parallel algorithm fully compatible with estimagic (including history collection and benchmarking functionality), the following conditions need to be fulfilled:
+To make such a parallel algorithm fully compatible with optimagic (including history collection and benchmarking functionality), the following conditions need to be fulfilled:

 - The algorithm has an argument called `n_cores` which determines how many cores are